 Happy New Year or new year?

+Early January is that time of year with one of the most confusing capitalization usages of all.
 When we say “Happy new year,” should we capitalize “new year,” or lowercase it?
 See if you know.

-1. new year, New Year
+1. New Year, New Year

 2. new year, new year